opoupeney/dfd/source/glossary.rst

         View is the name used for the UI component in DreamFace.
 It contains a layout and graphical controls which display text or create, modify or delete data.
     View Editor
-        The View Editor in DreamFace is where developers can define the UI or visual layout of text and information of a view.
+        The View Editor in DreamFace is where developers can define the UI or visual layout of text and information of a view. virtualization
+        Virtualizattion refers to the act of creating a virtual (rather than actual) version of something, ie. virtual machine (a virtual computer hardware platforms), operating systems, storage devices, and computer network resources.
     VM
         A virtual machine is a software computer that, like a physical computer, runs an operating system and applications.
 The virtual machine is comprised of a set of specification and configuration files and on the physical resources of a host machine.
     VPN